TNNLS Information for Authors

 Illustrations and Photos: All figures will be printed in black and white, unless specifically requested.
 The color figures involve some cost to be born by the authors.
 The exact amount depends on the number of color figures (the total cost includes a flat fee plus a fee per figure).
 However, authors can use color figures keeping in mind that in IEEE Xplore these will appear in color but on the print copy it will be in black and white.
 Therefore, while referring to the figures in the text, authors should not refer to color, but some other attributes of the figures.
 Letters should be large enough to be readily legible when the figures are reduced to two or one-column width - as much as 4:1 reduction from the original.

-Electronic Form for Final Printing: For the final printed production of the manuscript, the author will need to provide a single zip file which contains all the source files of the peer approved version.
+Manuscript and Electronic File: For the final printed production of the manuscript, the author will need to provide a single zip file which contains all the source files of the peer approved version.
 Please be certain that changes made to your paper version are incorporated into your electronic version.
 Check that your files are complete including abstract, text, references, footnotes, biographies (for Papers), and figures captions.